Cryopreservation is the frozen state of biological samples to preserve their viability over an extended period.

 Oocyte cryopreservation can be possible within 2 to 3 weeks, and therefore it is a very wide application in the fertility sector to uphold female fertility in medical emergency cases, such as cancer affected young female patients.

-The genetic material of dead or alive endangered male and female population can be retrieved and preserved through spermatozoa, oocytes, and embryo cryopreservation.
+The genetic material of dead or alive endangered male and female populations can be retrieved and preserved through spermatozoa, oocytes, and embryo cryopreservation.

 Advancement of cryopreservation techniques

-Modernization of research strategies now initiating the development of novel technologies for most favorable isolation process and conserving technology of male and female gametes at the earliest phase and their consequential maturation.
+Modernization of research strategies now initiating the development of novel technologies for the most favorable isolation processes and conserving technology of male and female gametes at the earliest phase and their consequential maturation.

 Testis tissue transplantation

 Testis tissue transplantation provides the scope to preserve fertility for young males and children, who have undergone cancer treatment or suffering from a disease that can cause sterility.

 Testicular tissue cryopreservation is the only technique available to preserve pre-pubertal male fertility.
-Testicular tissue cryopreservation also allows preserving different testicular cells for acquiring spermatogonial stem cells and permits the cell to cell contacts between somatic and germ cells.
+Testicular tissue cryopreservation also allows for preserving different testicular cells for acquiring spermatogonial stem cells and permits the cell-to-cell contact between somatic and germ cells.

-Cryopreservation techniques can also be applied in fetal testicular tissue transplantation and these tissues can enhance serum testosterone level and thus improve sperm quality.
+Cryopreservation techniques can also be applied in fetal testicular tissue transplantation and these tissues can enhance serum testosterone levels and thus improve sperm quality.